arc80/plywood/base/docs/Developing/NewModules.md

     args->buildTarget->targetType = BuildTargetType::EXE;

-It's also possible to build a shared library instead of a static library, but this is done by passing the `--shared` option to the [`plytool target add`](PlyTool) command.
+It's also possible to build a shared library instead of a static library, but this is done by passing the `--shared` option to the [`crowbar target add`](Crowbar) command.
 More documentation on shared libraries is forthcoming.

 ### [Adding source files](#adding-source-files)